GoogleCloudPlatform/click-to-deploy/k8s/activemq/README.md

 ### Delete the resources

-> **NOTE:** We recommend using a `kubectl` version that is the same as the
+> **NOTE:** We recommend using a `kubectl` version that is the same
-> version of your cluster.
-Using the same version for `kubectl` and the cluster
+> as the version of your cluster.
+Using the same version for `kubectl`
-> helps to avoid unforeseen issues.
+> and the cluster helps to avoid unforeseen issues.

-#### Delete the deployment with the generated manifest file
+#### Delete the deployment by using the generated manifest file

 Run `kubectl` on the expanded manifest file:
 > **WARNING:** This will also delete your `persistentVolumeClaim`
-> for ActiveMQ, which means that you will lose all of your ActiveMQ data.
+> for ActiveMQ, which means that you will lose all of your ActiveMQ
+> data.

 ```shell
 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace ${NAMESPACE}